 We will then explore the sessionInfo()

-In this example, we will demonstrate how to extract the R version details using the sessionInfo()
+function, a nice function in R, providing an overview of the current R session, including the R version.
+In this example, we will look at how to extract the R version details using the sessionInfo()

 function.
 This method reveals the R version and offers valuable insights into the R environment.